The Bankrate promise

 If you do not have time to wait for an insurance claim to go through, a loan could be your best option.
 Home improvement loans and credit cards may work best for smaller repairs, but larger repairs may require a home equity loan or HELOC.

 Homeowners spent an average of $2,321 on emergency home repairs in 2021.
 The exact cost depends on the specific repair, as well as the cost and availability of materials and labor.
 Some examples of emergency repairs include termite damage, which costs between $600 and $3,000 on average to repair, and water damage, which costs over $3,300 on average to repair.

 Financing for emergencies with bad credit

 If you struggle with your credit and are dealing with a home repair emergency, you may be wondering how you’ll be able to access the funds you need.
 Luckily, some lenders offer loans specifically for those with less-than-stellar credit.

-If you’re worried about taking on more debt, it may be a good idea to look into a debt consolidation loan.
+If you’re worried about taking on more debt, it may be a good idea to look into a debt consolidation loan to help you pay down your existing debt and simplify your finances.
 These loans allow you to combine multiple debts into one payment.
 This option gives you the opportunity to find a loan with lower interest and fixed payments.
 Debt consolidation loans are available even for people with bad credit.

 The bottom line